Magnus Eriksson: Reputation and legacy

-In spite of his many formal expansions his rule was considered a period of decline both for the Swedish royal power and for Sweden as a whole.
-Foreign nations like Denmark (after its recovery in 1340) and Mecklenburg intervened and Magnus does not seem to have been able to counter internal opposition that arose.
+In spite of his many formal expansions, his rule was considered a period of decline both for Swedish royal power and for Sweden as a whole.
+Foreign powers such as Denmark (after its recovery in 1340) and Mecklenburg intervened, and Magnus appears to have been unable to counter the internal opposition that arose.
 He was regarded as a weak king and criticised for giving favourites too much power.